 This is a New York State Regents course.
 Required units of study are: Measuring the Earth, Minerals and Rocks, the Dynamic Crust, Surface Processes and Landscapes, Earth's History, Meteorology, The Water Cycle and Climates, Earth in Space and Environmental Awareness.
-The Regents' exam consists of a hands-on lab practical demonstrating skills learned in class and a written portion covering the major concepts of Earth Science.
 Each student must complete a minimum of 1200 minutes of laboratory work, and have on file evidence of completion of the appropriate laboratory work.